A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Constellation Design

-Finally, for Case (v), numerical results obtained by adjusting geodesic mapping for more than two sets achieve poor performance compared to gradient-based optimization approaches in terms of either UB \cite{ub} or DP \cite{dp}.
+Finally, for Case (v), numerical results obtained by adjusting geodesic mapping for more than two diametral sets achieve poor performance compared to gradient-based optimization approaches in terms of either UB \cite{ub} or DP \cite{dp}.
 Consequently, we forgo DP or UB optimization and instead adopt an approach focused on chordal distance.
-Remarkably, when mapping all $L=4M^2$ geodesics using the Weyl–Heisenberg matrices (Section \ref{vgg}) at $\sqrt{M}\frac{\pi}{4}$, the minimum chordal distance between points is $\sqrt{M}/\sqrt{2}$, i.e., the maximum possible chordal distance in the Grassmann manifold scaled by $1/\sqrt{2}$.
+Remarkably, when mapping all $L=4M^2$ geodesics at $\sqrt{M}\frac{\pi}{4}$, the minimum chordal distance between points is $\sqrt{M}/\sqrt{2}$, i.e., the maximum possible chordal distance in the Grassmann manifold scaled by $1/\sqrt{2}$.
 Although not mathematically proven here, this result has been validated numerically for $M=1,2,\ldots,8$ and demonstrates excellent chordal distance performance for $L=4M^2$ points, leading to strong error performance at low SNR (see Section \ref{comp}).